MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCollection.md

 ```

 ### -NewName

-Specifies a new name for the collection.
+Specify a new name for the collection.
+Use this parameter to rename it.

 ```yaml
 Type: String